...

 Yes.
 Ekim IT Solutions troubleshoots and resolves dental software crashes for practices running Dentrix, Eaglesoft, Open Dental, and other platforms across all 50 states remotely, with on-site support available in New England and New York.
 We diagnose the root cause rather than just restarting systems.

 Ekim IT Solutions works exclusively with dental practices.
 We serve New England and New York with on-site support and dental practices nationwide with remote support.
-Security, compliance, and everything in between so you can focus on patients.
+We diagnose and fix dental software crashes at the root level, whether it is a server issue, a workstation conflict, or a software configuration that was never set up correctly.